Bloodsport II: The Next Kumite: Reception

-The film was met with a warm critical response, with praise directed towards its cast namely Daniel Bernhardt's leading role.
+The film was met with a warm critical response, with praise directed towards its cast, namely Daniel Bernhardt.
 It met expectations of the audience with some calling it superior to the original.
 The film has garnered a cult following.

 Sequels

-The movie was followed by sequel films, including Bloodsport III (1998) and Bloodsport 4: The Dark Kumite (1999).
+The movie was followed by sequel films, including Bloodsport III (1998), Bloodsport 4: The Dark Kumite (1999) and Lady Bloodfight (2016).